my FreeBSD diary

 CUPS (and printserving with Samba): (docs: samba CUPS)

 CUPS is not installed by default.
-Install it as follows:
+Note that Samba should be installed before CUPS.
+Install CUPS as follows:

 1. cd /usr/ports/print/cups

-2. make install clean (again, this requires a live internet connection, and takes a while)
+2. make install clean (this requires a live internet connection, and takes a while)

 3. from the Ghostscript installer that appears, deselect every printer, then continue (we're using raw mode)